James Outman Player Props: Dodgers vs. Cubs

 James Outman At The Plate

-- Outman is hitting .281 with a double, three triples, three home runs and 10 walks.
+- Outman leads Los Angeles in total hits (18) this season while batting .290 with nine extra-base hits.

-- He ranks 57th in batting average, 29th in on base percentage, and 23rd in slugging among the qualified batters in MLB action.
+- He ranks 47th in batting average, 25th in on base percentage, and sixth in slugging among the qualifying hitters in baseball.

-- Outman has reached base via a hit in 11 games this season (of 19 played), and had multiple hits in five of those games.
+- Outman enters this game on a four-game hitting streak.
+During his last outings, he's hitting .316 with two homers.

-- In 15.8% of his games this season, he has hit a long ball, and 4.4% of his trips to the plate.
+- He has hit a long ball in 20.0% of his games this year, and 6.8% of his trips to the dish.

-- Outman has picked up an RBI in six games this season (31.6%), with two or more RBI in three of those contests (15.8%).
+- In 35.0% of his games this year, Outman has notched at least one RBI.
+In four of those games (20.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.